Waterford: Places of interest

 Ballybricken, in the west, just outside the city walls, is thought to have been Waterford's Irishtown, a type of settlement that often formed outside Irish cities to house the Vikings and Irish that had been expelled during the Norman invasion of Ireland.
 Modern street names in the area reflect the fact that the area was where inhabitants of the medieval city practised archery.
-Ballybricken is an inner-city neighbourhood with a long tradition, centred around Ballybricken hill, which was a large, open market-square.
+Ballybricken is an inner-city neighbourhood centred around Ballybricken hill, which was a large, open market-square.
 Today it has been converted into a green, civic space, but the Bull Post, where livestock was once bought and sold, still stands as a remnant of the hill's past.

-The Mall is a fine Georgian thoroughfare, built by the Wide Streets Commission to extend the city southwards.
+The Mall is a Georgian thoroughfare, built by the Wide Streets Commission to extend the city southwards.
 It contains some of the city's finest Georgian architecture.
-The People's Park, Waterford's largest and finest park, is located nearby.
+The People's Park, Waterford's largest park, is located nearby.

-Once a historic market area, the city's Apple Market district is popular for its nightlife culture and includes a number of bars, restaurants and nightclubs.
-A significant investment in the mid-2010s saw a portion of the area pedestrianised and the installation of a large outdoor roofing section.
+Once a historic market area, the city's Apple Market district is known for its nightlife culture and includes a number of bars, restaurants and nightclubs.
+Investment in the mid-2010s saw a portion of the area pedestrianised and the installation of a large outdoor roofing section.

 Ferrybank, in County Waterford, is Waterford's only suburb north of the river.
 It contains a village centre of its own.

-In April 2003 an important site combining a fifth-century Iron Age and ninth-century Viking settlement was discovered at Woodstown near the city, which appears to have been a Viking town that predates all such settlements in Ireland.
+In April 2003, a site combining a fifth-century Iron Age and ninth-century Viking settlement was discovered at Woodstown near the city, which appears to have been a Viking town that predates all such settlements in Ireland.

-Waterford Crystal is manufactured in Waterford but in early 2009 the company moved its operations to continental Europe.
-A new Waterford Crystal visitor centre opened on 22 June 2010.